Simularia/simulariatools/README.md

 #> -----------------------------------------------------------------
 ```

-By running *contourPlot2()* without any argument, a quick plot with
+A quick contour plot with default customiztion can be easily obtained by
-default customization is obtained:
+running *contourPlot2()* without any argument:

 ``` r
 contourPlot2(mydata)
 ```

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" /> The
-plot is easily customizable by using *contourPlot2()* arguments and by
+plot is customizable by using *contourPlot2()* arguments and by piping
-piping *ggplot2* instructions:
+*ggplot2* instructions:

 ``` r
 library(ggplot2)